jason-horvath/jumprpak/README.md

 # JumprPak

-Welcome to JumprPak with the intention of giving you a jumpstart on building the endpoints that actually matter to your application.
-This is basically a something to provider a good starting point by providing patterns and solutions for authentication, database connection, email, and validation.
+Welcome to JumprPak with the intention of giving you a jumpstart on building the endpoints that actually matter to your application, or at least get closer to it.
+This is basically something to provide a good starting point by using patterns and solutions for authentication, database connection, email, and validation.

 ## MySQL Database Migration